miking-lang/miking-dppl/README.md

 Here is an example that will compile the airplane example for a GPU with a minimum compute capability of 7.5 (simply remove `--target sm_75` to compile for CPU):
 ```
-rootppl models/airplane/airplane.cu --target sm_75 -j 5
+rppl models/airplane/airplane.cu --target sm_75 -j 5
 ```
 The optional argument `-j x` speeds up the compilation process by spawning `x` jobs, allowing for parallel compilation.
 The corresponding parallel CPU (OpenMP) example is:
 ```
-rootppl models/airplane/airplane.cu --target omp -j 5
+rppl models/airplane/airplane.cu --target omp -j 5
 ```
 Alternatively, the c++ compiler can be specified with CXX.
 This is often required on Mac OS to enable OpenMP, by using g++ instead of the default clang.
 On Mac OS, g++ can be installed with e.g. `brew install gcc`.
 Then, assuming the version installed was `gcc-10`:
 ```
-rootppl models/airplane/airplane.cu --target omp -j 5 --cxx g++-10
+rppl models/airplane/airplane.cu --target omp -j 5 --cxx g++-10
 ```

 The first build will compile the entire inference framework and can take 20 seconds or so when building for GPU.
-(Run `rootppl` with the `-j num_threads` to use multiple threads and speed up the build).
-The inference framework is recompiled whenever options such as `--target` are modified between runs of `rootppl`.
+(Run `rppl` with the `-j num_threads` to use multiple threads and speed up the build).
+The inference framework is recompiled whenever options such as `--target` are modified between runs of `rppl`.

 Any of the above commands should generate an executable named `a.out` (add `-o <exec_name>` to name it differently).
 Execute it with `./a.out num_particles`.
 For example:
 ```